-Texas residents, 21 years of age or older, who do not already hold a secondary education degree can qualify for free GED and HiSET testing.
+Texas residents, 21 years of age or older, who do not already hold a secondary education degree can qualify for free GED testing.

 Thanks to a TWC (Texas Workforce Commission) grant, selected adult educations centers are offering qualified students free GED test vouchers.

 These vouchers are used as a payment for the GED® tests.
 The HiSET exam is no longer available in Texas.

-It means that Texans can take these High School Equivalency exams for free.
+It means that Texans can take the High School Equivalency exam for free.

-In Texas, AEL (Adult Education and Literacy) centers already offer adult education for free but now, also the cost of HSE (GED® and HiSET®) testing is covered as well.
+In Texas, AEL (Adult Education and Literacy) centers already offer adult education for free but now, also the cost of GED testing is covered as well.